-Polocrosse is an equestrian team sport made up of the combinations of two other sports, namely Polo and Lacrosse.
-It is played outdoors on a field and each rider carries a cane or fibreglass stick that has a racquet attached with a loose, thread net.
+Polocrosse is an equestrian team sport made up of the combinations of two other sports, namely polo and lacrosse.
+It is played outdoors on a field and each rider carries a cane or fiberglass stick that has a racquet attached with a loose, thread net.
 The net is for carrying the sponge rubber ball that has a size of approximately four inches across.
 The main objective for each rider is to throw the ball between the opposing team’s goal posts.
 Unlike polo, a rider can only use one horse, unless there has been an injury.
 There is no restriction on the height of a horse, although they tend to be smaller than 16hh.
 All breeds are permitted to take part and the most popular is the Australian Stock Horse.
 Stallions are not permitted.
-A team consists of six players that are divided into two sections of three who form an attack, midfield and a defence.
-This helps making the sport faster and much more skilled as it forces players to pass the ball among each other.
+A team consists of six players that are divided into two sections of three who form an attack, midfield and defense.
+This helps to make the sport faster and much more skilled as it forces players to pass the ball among each other.

 The International Polocrosse Council or IPC is the world governing body.
 IPC was formed in Queensland, Australia, in 1976 and at the time the member nations were only five.
-Currently there are 18 members and the pinnacle of the sport is the World Cup played every four years.
+The pinnacle of the sport is the World Cup played every four years.
 The winners on each occasion have been mainly Australia and South Africa.
 Their headquarters are based on Australia.